Natural Horsemanship School

 Students are welcome to bring their own equine or use ours.
 Horses or mules.
 School is 1x1 or 2x1 or 3x1.
 Includes lodging and food.
 Comfortable Log Cabin facilities and training center.
 U-Trail Ranch borders the Gila National Forest and Wilderness for diverse landscapes and riding challenges.

-In six days, I went from being afraid of riding to feeling in command of my horse.
+In five days, I went from being afraid of riding to feeling in command of my horse.
 Thank you again.

 — Lynn, San Francisco, CA